 “Mindfulness isn’t difficult.
 We just need to remember to do it.” - Sharon Salzberg

-Mindfulness can be achieved through meditation and can be defined as contemplation, thinking, reflection or deliberation.
-It is the feeling of deep peace that occurs when our minds are calm and silent.
+We can achieve mindfulness through meditation, defined as contemplation, thinking, reflection or deliberation.
+The feeling of deep peace occurs when our minds are calm and silent.

-For some, meditation is a vital step in achieving a sound sleep.
-For other times of the day, it may just be the need to switch gears from a meeting on a complex project to problem-solving with a co-worker from earlier in the day or talking to your teenage son or daughter about the current pressures they are facing.
+For some, meditation is a vital step in achieving sound sleep.
+At other times of the day, it may be necessary to switch gears from a meeting on a complex project to problem-solving with a co-worker from earlier in the day or talking to your teenage son or daughter about the current pressures they are facing.
 Meditation can help us switch gears more effectively as it shuts down the chaos and distractions in our minds.

 Let's focus on the strategy of meditation, making it part of our well-oiled routine.